shivannis/xandr-docs-public/xandr-docs/invest/select-an-audit-option-for-a-creative.md

   > When selecting **No Audit**, this may result in the creative serving less frequently, as publishers might choose to block it.

 For a full description of the Microsoft Advertising auditing process and the content standards for creatives running on the Microsoft Advertising platform, see [Auditing Creatives](./auditing-creatives.md) and [Creative Standards](./creative-standards.md).
-Regardless of your audit selection, the Microsoft Advertising Sherlock technology checks all creatives for overt malvertising threats and suspicious behavior.l
+Regardless of your audit selection, the Microsoft Advertising Sherlock technology checks all creatives for overt malvertising threats and suspicious behavior.

 ## Related topics